 In 2009, Rep. Barney Frank (D-MA) introduced a transgender inclusive version of ENDA in the House.
 He introduced it again in 2011 and Sen. Jeff Merkley (D-OR) introduced it into the Senate.
 President Barack Obama supports the bill’s passage.

 On April 25, 2013 Rep. Jared Polis (D-CO) introduced an ENDA bill in the House (H.R.
 1755) and Sen. Jeff Merkley (D-OR) introduced and ENDA bill in the Senate (S. 815).
-The bill has 172 co-sponsors in the House and 48 in the Senate.
-The Senate Committee on Health, Education, Labor and Pensions (HELP) will be holding a hearing on ENDA sometime in July 2013.
-The exact date has yet to be set.
-Out & Equal continues to work with companies and organizations to implement fully inclusive institutional policies similar to what ENDA would provide employees.
+The bill has 178 co-sponsors in the House and 53 in the Senate.
+On July 10, 2013 the Senate Committee on Health, Education, Labor and Pensions (HELP) reviewed and passed ENDA with a 15-7 vote, making history by approving a trans-inclusive ENDA for the first time.

 We are continually striving to provide resources that will help create better workplaces for LGBT individuals, in our mission for workplace equality for all, regardless of sexual orientation, gender identity, expression, or characteristics.